LukeShortCloud/rootpages/src/programming/devops.rst

 Travis CI
 ^^^^^^^^^

-Travis CI is a free continous integration service for open source git projects.
+Travis CI is a free continuous integration service for open source git projects.

 Travis supports Ubuntu and macOS virtual machine environments for testing code.
-Other operatings system can be used via defining how to setup and use docker containers.
+Other operating systems can be used via defining how to setup and use docker containers.
 [3]

 The ``.travis.yml`` file in the root directory of a git project defines the environment to test on, how to set it up, and how to run tests.
 All of the configuration options can be found `here <https://docs.travis-ci.com/user/customizing-the-build/>`__.
 Example configurations for different languages can be found `here <https://docs.travis-ci.com/user/language-specific/>`__.